Skip to content ↓

 Assessment

-Children across the UK are assessed in schools in a standardised way – this gives schools, local authorites and the Department of Education powerful data to help raise standards.
+Children across the UK are assessed in schools in a standardised way – this gives schools, local authorites and the Department of Education data to help raise standards.
 Each stage of primary education is assessed and are broken down as follows:

 Prime areas of learning which are: